 Anxiety was approached scientifically in the early 1960s, by Richard Alpert who noticed how anxiety affected him negatively during tests while his classmate, Ralph Haber, was affected positively by it.
 Eventually, Alpert discovered that it was not the anxiety that influenced the performance but the response to it.
 Roll May, one of my favorite psychiatrists, considered Anxiety to be good and said that we have to learn how to use it to our advantage and prevent it from causing harm in our lives.

 The other thing that a professional musician will discover with experience is that anxiety can be anticipated.
-A good example to explain this phenomenon is the first time skydiver and the professional skydiver.
+A good example to explain this phenomenon is the first-time skydiver and the professional skydiver.
 The novice takes all his anxiety to the very moment prior to the dive, while the professional undergoes a longer anticipated anxiety which is evenly distributed in the hours or days prior to the jump itself.

 I often look at a painting I have on my studio wall.
 I see its colors and shadows change as the light in the room changes according to the time of day.
-Art is an idea we have in our mind and all we really need is the light to make it visible.
+Art is an idea we have in our minds and all we really need is the light to make it visible.
 The same thing happens to my playing: I considered it beautiful many years ago and I still consider it beautiful, though, little has remained unchanged if nothing at all.
 All we have is the composer's ideas on a musical score.

 Nobody would throw tomatoes at Van-Gogh if he did not replicate his Starry Night exactly the way he did once...
 The same applies to us and, yes, the rest is only what other people think or say.
-Applause will be there for the idea, the effort and the moment... maybe, not certainly, for the flawlessness.
+Applause will be there for the idea, the effort, and the moment... maybe, not certainly, for the flawlessness.

-Advice I have and a lot has been written about the practical things we can do in order to give a good recital.
+A lot has been written about the practical things we can do in order to give a good recital.
 These are some of the things I learned and apply to me.

 DO NOT PLAY A PIECE OF MUSIC IN PUBLIC UNTIL YOU LIKE IT IN PRIVATE.
-Do not think for a second that the mistake/s we make while practicing wont appear on stage.
+Do not think for a second that the mistake/s we make while practicing won't appear on stage.
 They will FOR SURE.

 PLAY MUSIC YOU REALLY LIKE and avoid competitions unless this point and the previous one are ok and make sure you go there to win and not to learn.
 Everyone knows who the winner is after the first round is over... the rest is meeting the scheduled dates.
-Learning should be left for practice time not for competitions and as Berlioz once said "Competitions are for horses, not for musicians".
+Learning should be left for practice time, not for competitions and as Berlioz once said "Competitions are for horses, not for musicians".